CaioContiG/caiocontig.github.io/_projects/2_project.md

 </p>
 </div>

-We are currently testing a RRT* based algorithm to consider social norms in 2D using MatLab.
-We plan to extend for 3D, use a non-holonomic base and test decoupled (compute arm and base movement separetely) algorithms, consider groups of people and run on a real mobile-manipulator present in our laboratory.
+To solve the problem in a static environment (where people do not move), we employ a Risk-RRT*-based algorithm that considers personal spaces given by Kirby.
+We succesfully tested our developed algorithm in several environments, and we are currently working on an online algorithm for 2D environments.

+We plan to extend this to 3D.
+For this task, we need to compute the degree of discomfort in three dimensions, as we currently only have a 2D representation.
+Since the literature lacks such approaches, we are developing our own method.